- Raw Manuka honey contains MGO, naturally occurring prebiotics, glucose, and fructose to support healthy energy levels.

 While our Manuka honey tastes great straight from the spoon, we understand if you’d like to get more creative with your liquid gold.

 Manuka honey has a distinct flavor that’s more robust, rich, and creamy than regular honey, making it extremely versatile.
-You can add Manuka to many dishes and beverages to enhance their flavor while adding in a few wellness benefits, too!
+So, how can you add it to your lifestyle?

 Supercharge Your Breakfast

-The natural components and properties of honey make for a great way to start your morning.
+The natural nutrients in Manuka honey make for a great way to start your morning.
 You can supercharge your breakfast in more ways than one by adding a heaping teaspoon of raw honey to any meal or drink.

 Breakfast is the first meal of the day, so ensuring you’re getting all your necessary fat, carbs, proteins, vitamins, and minerals is key.
-Combining the natural benefits of raw honey with other healthy foods can support your energy levels all day.
+So, here are a few ways to get creative with Manuka honey in the morning.

 Drizzled Over Yogurt